google/pre-commit-tool-hooks/README.md

 Checks links for correctness.
 For example, ensures that markdown links point at valid anchors within the doc.

+`--anchors-only` may be passed to only validate intra-document anchors.
+In other words, cross-document links such as `/foo.md#bar` will not be validated (even to see if foo.md exists) while `#bar` will be validated to ensure a `Bar` header exists within the checked document.

 In `.pre-commit-config.yaml`, put:

 ```yaml